Paul Budde

 Burgundian Feasts

-The various feasts and spectacles such as the Joyous Entries and meetings of the Knights of the Golden Fleece also gave Burgundy the name of ‘theatre state’.
+The various feasts and spectacles such as the Joyous Entries, the Feast of the Pheasant, and meetings of the Knights of the Golden Fleece also gave Burgundy the name of ‘theatre state’.
 The public could stare in amazement and the stories grew taller and taller and spread as wildfire all over Europe.
 To such and extend that our current language still refers to a ‘Burgundian lifestyle’.

 Its origin of these feats goes back to pre-historic times when the chief invited his warriors for a feast to celebrate victory, this was accompanied with lots of mead.
 They had a special hall for this, which later on were fortified and slowly turned into castles during the High Middle Ages.
 The Romans often had a communal feast after a sacrifice.
 Their nobility however, entertained themselves more through what perhaps we would call dinner parties.
 The Burgundian parties added gastronomy to their parties.